jainankit49/HackerGymContent/README.md

 ## What is this ?

-This repo contains solutions for coding challenges on http://hackergym.com.
+This repo contains solutions for some interesting coding challenges.

 For each question, there are multiple solutions available in Java.
 In addition, all solutions come with extensive unit tests that test for correctness and common pitfalls and edge cases.

 More importantly, each solution contains placeholders for you own custom solution.
 You can add your own solutions to these placeholders and all the unit tests will automatically run on it and verify it's correctness.

-## How to use this ?

-The best way to use this repo is along with http://hackergym.com.

-We recommend that you go through each question using the simulated environment on the website.
-Then, if you have a better solution and want to verify it use this repo to run our unit tests against it.

 ## How to set up